auwsom/resources/index.md

   - need to have script to interpret regular indent structure, and add tags.
     - easy enough for all nested, but need algo to close when returning.. add end tags appropriately

-Using LittleOutliner for realtime editablity
+# Now using LittleOutliner for realtime editablity

-Two spaces:
+##Two spaces without dash or asterisk:
 adfvadfv
   adfvadfv
     svadfv